 Like Ken Kurtzer,

-Saving his nephew but losing himself.
+Who saved his nephew but lost himself.

 Wheat devoured him, while workers stood by,

 With a boom truck and an operator who is never on time,